How Long Do Golf Club Shafts Last? (Explained)

 One hack is to tape a few clubs together in each slot of the golf bag.
 Even a pair of clubs taped together are much less likely to be damaged than a single club.

 Yes, club shafts can bend.
-And obviously, a bent shaft will affect the golf swing, resulting in inconsistent results on the course.
+A bent shaft will affect the golf swing, resulting in inconsistent results on the course.
 As has been established, golf shafts are strong and made to handle countless shots.

-However, steep swings into driving range mats placed on top of hard ground or extensive hitting out of the bunker can cause shafts to gradually bend.
+However, steep swings into driving range mats placed on the hard ground or extensive hitting out of the bunker can cause shafts to bend gradually.

 Additionally, many golfers who order clubs online notice a curve in the club when they look down the shaft.